heimskr/why/IO.md

 There's one instruction for doing IO, the IO external.
 Different subinstructions can be specified by providing an ID in `$a0` before calling `<io>`.
 Subinstructions can have their own arguments in `$a1` and beyond.
 Results are put into the result registers (`$r0` and beyond).
 IO commands are possible in ring 2 and below only.
 0 is stored in `$e0` if the operation succeeded; a positive value is stored in `$e0` if the operation failed.
 666 will be put in `$e0` if the value in `$a0` is invalid.

+Note that `read` and `write` are incompatible with WVM's history functionality.
+Undoing a `read` or `write` operation won't undo the changes to the VM memory or to the file.

 ### `devcount` (0)

 Queries the number of attached "drives."